 First the 120 winders, I use a 30mm piece and draw a line around the circumference 6mm from the end.
 I then hand draw where the tab will be on the end of the dowel.
+If you make this tab in line with the grain of the wood, instead of across it, it will be much stronger.
 I always like to err on the wide side and then whittle it down to fit into the slot with my Xacto knife or a pocket knife.
 I hold the dowel in a scrap of wood with a shallow 3/8" hole drilled in it, but I've done it with a vise-grips or pliers.
 I start the cut with my finger guiding the saw.
 Make sure you keep the cut vertical and cut exactly to the 6mm line.
 You want to have both shoulders at the same level.

 The 35mm winder has a slot that engages the tab inside the film reel.
 Make sure this is wide enough that the tab will go completely into it.
 If it's not wide enough, it may seem like it's engaged, but might slip if you encounter any resistance.
 Also, some times the central shaft of a 35mm film reel may be a bit narrow and you may have to sand the end a little bit to make it fit.